corpse-mirror2

 Corpse and Mirror, 1976

-Unique Trial proof numbered 3/5
+Unique Trial proof

 Like in the Cicada crosshatch images, in the Corpse & Mirror prints, Johns sought to evoke a New form, one that is growing and splitting in new visual directions.
 "The Cicada title has to do with the image of something bursting through its skin, which is what they do.
 You have all those shells where the back splits and they've emerged.
 And basically that kind of splitting form is what I tried to suggest."
 Johns illustrated this splitting by employing lines of primary and secondary colors.

 Throughout his career, Johns experimented with showing the same idea differently, repeating forms and motifs in various media.
 As evidenced by his work from the 1970s and early 1980s, the crosshatch motif lent itself exceptionally well to this working method.
 Printmaking allowed Johns to elaborate on his compositional ideas and his printmaking influenced his painting just as much as his paintings influenced his prints.
 In fact, the use of crosshatching in both prints and paintings is significant.
 Johns has taken a technique historically used in drawing and printmaking to evoke shade and depth, making it the subject of his work.
-Variantions and unique works from this series can be view in the extensive collection Jasper Johns donated to the National Gallery of Art.
+Variantions and unique works from this series can be view in the extensive collection Jasper Johns donated to The National Gallery of Art.

 The condition of Jasper Johns prints plays a pivotal role in preserving the integrity and value of these artworks.
-The presence of mat staining, fox marks, and attenuated colors can significantly impact the overall aesthetic and historical integrity of these artworks.
+The presence of mat staining, fox marks and attenuated colors can significantly impact the overall aesthetic and historical integrity of these artworks.
 When considering a purchase of a Jasper Johns print, it is crucial to be wary of dealers who claim prints are in good condition despite such issues, as this may be a deliberate attempt to mislead buyers.
 Transparency is imperative in the art market and dealers who purposefully omit condition details are not acting in the best interest of the collector.
 It is also advisable to avoid dealers who artificially enhance colors in photos, distorting the true condition of the artwork.
 Choosing dealers who provide accurate representations, even if it reveals imperfections, ensures that buyers make well-informed decisions, maintaining the authenticity and value of Jasper Johns prints over time.